Not everyone mourns the queen. For many, she can't be separated from colonial rule

 Elizabeth was a symbol of Britain's denial for colonial crimes

-Others find it difficult to celebrate the queen's life — in part because they feel she should accountable for what her country did.
+Others find it difficult to celebrate the queen's life — in part because they feel she should be held accountable for what her country did.

 "We essentially have to respect her for her very long service, but as the monarch, she cannot be disentangled from colonization of South Asia," Mou Banerjee, a professor of South Asian history at the University of Wisconsin-Madison, told NPR.